Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Introduction

-\textit{Fair Decision Trees.} Within the stream of literature in discrimination prevention, our work most closely relates to approaches for learning fair decision trees.
+\textbf{Fair Decision Trees.} Within the stream of literature on discrimination prevention, our work most closely relates to approaches for learning fair decision trees.
 For instance, Ranzato et al.~\cite{ranzato2021fair} adapt a genetic algorithm for learning robust decision trees in order to prioritize individual fairness.
 In the online setting, Zhang et al.~\cite{zhang2019faht} propose a fairness-aware Hoeffding tree that builds decision trees over streams of data.
 Grari et al.~\cite{grari2019fair} take an adversarial approach to training fair gradient-boosted trees that promote statistical parity.
-Kanamori and Arimura~\cite{hi2019fairness} propose a post-processing step that uses MIO to edit the branching thresholds of the tree's internal nodes to satisfy some fairness constraint; in the paper they use statistical parity and equalized odds.
+Kanamori and Arimura~\cite{hi2019fairness} propose a post-processing step that uses mixed-integer optimization (MIO) to edit the branching thresholds of the tree's internal nodes to satisfy some fairness constraint; in the paper they use statistical parity and equalized odds.
 In a similar manner, Zhang et al.~\cite{zhang2020fairness} flip the outcomes of different paths of a learned tree in order to improve fairness.
 Closely related to our work is that of Aghaei et al.~\cite{aghaei2019learning}, who propose a mixed-integer optimization framework to build optimal and fair decision trees that prevent disparate impact and/or disparate treatment.
+In contrast to our work, Aghaei et al.~\cite{aghaei2019learning} enforces fairness via regularization while our method uses constraints in the optimization.
 Finally, Kamiran et al.~\cite{kamiran2010discrimination} propose a two-pronged approach: the first is to incorporate sensitivity gain (IGS) with information gain (IGC) as a heuristic to build a fairer decision tree, while the second is to relabel the predictions in the tree's leaf nodes to further promote statistical parity.